General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- How many seasons in total are there of Game of Thrones?
+- What number of seasons in complete are there of Recreation of Thrones?

-- ‘All men must die’ translates as what term in High Valyrian?
+- ‘All males should die’ interprets as what time period in Excessive Valyrian?

 Answers